verbal-autopsy-software/openVA_App/README.md

 *Notes*

-- The app depends on [**CrossVA** ](https://cran.r-project.org/package=CrossVA) **version 0.9.2**.
-To update a previously installed version of this package, run the following command at the **R** prompt (which will ask you to select a CRAN mirror and to confirm the update of each package for which you have administrative privileges):
+- The app depends on [**CrossVA** ](https://cran.r-project.org/package=CrossVA) **version 0.9.3** as well as version 1.2.5 of the **R** package [InSilicoVA](https://github.com/verbal-autopsy-software/InSilicoVA) package.
+To update a previously installed versions of these packages, run the following command at the **R** prompt (which may ask you to select a CRAN mirror and to confirm the update of each package for which you have administrative privileges):

   ```r
   ## update all packages and have R ask about updates for each package: